siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/01-eks2-vision-as-content-writer.md

-# 🌌 Jamalu’s Vision: Becoming a Content Writer Beyond Space
+# 🌌 Eks2’s Vision: Becoming a Content Writer Beyond Space

 ---

 ## 📡 Transmission From Beyond

-In the quiet orbit of his thoughts, Jamalu floated — not lost, but drifting with purpose.
+In the quiet orbit of his thoughts, Eks2 floated — not lost, but drifting with purpose.
 He had taken every course, written every note, and studied every cloud…
 Yet something inside him echoed louder than the AI lectures or exam scores.